vatlab/vat-docs/content/Documentation/vtools Commands/use.md

     1	6241	1p36.33	NR	Body mass index

-Obviously, all variants belonging to the same cytoband will have the same gwas hits as annotations. (:exampleend:)
+Obviously, all variants belonging to the same cytoband will have the same gwas hits as annotations. </details>